Munly History, Family Crest & Coats of Arms

 Early Origins of the Munly family

+The surname Munly was first found in Cheshire at Manley, a village and civil parish in the union of Runcorn, Second division of the hundred of Eddisbury that dates back to the Domesday Book of 1086 where it was listed as Menlie.
+The place name literally means "common wood or clearing," having derived from the Old English words maene + leah.
 The surname is ancient.
 In fact, the coat of arms described later in this history traces it's origin to a registration in the Battell Abbey Roll as one of the "companions in arms" of the Conqueror.

 Important Dates for the Munly family

 This web page shows only a small excerpt of our Munly research.
 Another 132 words (9 lines of text) covering the years 1157, 1520, 1622, 1699, 1659, 1672 and 1724 are included under the topic Early Munly History in all our PDF Extended History products and printed products wherever possible.

 Munly Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Manley, Mandley, Mandly, Manly, Mannley and others.

 Early Notables of the Munly family (pre 1700)

 Outstanding amongst the family at this time was John Manley (c 1622-1699), an English politician, Post Master General, Member of Parliament for Denbigh Boroughs in 1659; and...

 Migration of the Munly family to Ireland

 Some of the Munly family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Munly family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Munly name or one of its variants: Edward, James, John, Joseph, Michael, Patrick, Richard, Thomas and William Manley all arrived in Philadelphia between 1840 and 1860; Bridget, Ellen, James, John, Richard Manly all arrived in Quebec in 1848.

 Contemporary Notables of the name Munly (post 1700)

 - William A. Munly, American politician, U.S. Attorney for the 3rd District of Alaska Territory, 1917-21

 - ^ The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2015, November 2) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html